 Pubs have had it just as tough, underlining how it is not just bingo halls that are taking a hit in this new millennial market.
 That said, bingo as a game, still has plenty of admirers and players and there is a wonderful online bingo industry catered to providing a service worthy of this.
 Younger people might not associate bingo as such a part of British culture as their elders, but there is still evidence that this new crowd is keeping bingo and British culture alive online.

-For the best slots and bingo promotions follow the above link now!
+For the best slots and online bingo no deposit follow the above link now!

 How does online bingo differ from classic bingo?